citp/privacy-policy-historical/h/ho/hot/hotkeys.com.md

 This section highlights the key takeaways from our Policy, but you should also read the full text of our Policy.

 **Personal Information:** We use the term “personal information” to describe information that is associated with a specific person and is used to directly identify that person.
 We collect personal information about you when you voluntarily disclose or authorize the disclosure of such information to us (such as by registering an account or posting on our forums).
-Information Uses: We may use your personal information to communicate with you, run and improve our services and website, personalize content, and ensure compliance with the law.

-**Uses:** We may use your personal information to communicate with you, run and improve our services and website, personalize content, and ensure compliance with the law.
+**Information Uses:** We may use your personal information to communicate with you, run and improve our services and website, personalize content, and ensure compliance with the law.

 **Information Sharing:** We do not knowingly disclose personal information that we collect from you to third parties other than our affiliated companies unless you consent to such transfer, or in the limited circumstances where such information is provided to a third party performing services for us under an obligation of confidentiality, in connection with a transfer of all or part of our business or assets, and for legal or regulatory compliance and safety purposes.

 **Your Choices:** You can manage your privacy by editing your information on your account, opting out of emails and certain interest-based advertising, and turning off cookies in your browser.

-Contact us by email at [privacy@demandmedia.com](mailto:privacy@demandmedia.com).
+Contact us by email at [legalnotice@rightside.co](mailto:legalnotice@rightside.co).

 ##### PRIVACY POLICY